-Climate change impacts, including sea-level rise increased wave activity, storm events, and flooding are not limited to the open coast.
+Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
 The lease area is located within a tidally influenced region vulnerable to flooding at current sea levels.
 In the foreseeable future, this area will be at a higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities associated with this lease area include an existing floating boat dock with slip, four pilings, ramp, and bank protection.
+The facilities associated with this lease area include an existing floating boat dock, five pilings, gangway, walkway, and bank protection.